Blockchain all teh things!

 While I’m a huge fan of tokenizing digital assets, I’m highly skeptical when it comes to the viability of tokenizing physical assets.
 The subject comes up in the context of real estate, creative works and more.
 However I find that the assumptions are not well thought out and I don’t believe this is a practical approach to take.

-Four proposed solutions to this issue, specific to the context of creative works, from Theo Goodman’s Medium post are:
+Four proposed solutions to this issue, specific to the context of creative works are:

 - Use a verifier